-Heading into a new decade is a great time to reflect on the path we have taken to get to where we are today.
-With Limited Space going into its 17th year of operation, we have had plenty to celebrate including a number of game-changing campaigns and some award-winning work along the way.
+There's not been much to celebrate in recent times but heading into a new year is a great time to reflect on the path we have taken to get to where we are today.
+2021 marks Limited Space's 19th year of operation and we have had plenty to celebrate including a number of game-changing campaigns and some award-winning work along the way.

 2006 – Scissor Sisters

 Our first ever Adlift campaign: the format provided the ideal medium to marry the new album artwork an audience primed to still make physical music purchases in a retail space.

 The success of the campaign cemented our belief in the format as a building block for exposure-focused campaigns and helped shape the portfolio which now stands at over 500 panels across the UK.

 In 2007, we created what has now evolved into our Panoramic format with a unique execution that saw The Simpsons Movie take over the back of the lift shaft in West Quay, Southampton.

 Using classic branding across the base banner of the site and characters on the back of each lift moving up and down between levels, created an impactful campaign that set the scene for future activations.